 Our analysts contribute to a number of leading working groups as well as undertaking constant mobile telephone forensics research, to ensure our approaches to handling mobile evidence remain in touch with Best Practice.
 Telecommunication analysts at Afentis Forensics have access to the very latest in electronic evidence tools and techniques – including the world’s most advanced Cell Site Analysis investigation system; engineered exclusively in-house and utilised by investigators and police forces around the world.

-The findings of all mobile telephone forensics examinations are conducted in compliance with Association of Chief Police Officers (ACPO) guidelines and the results of mobile telephone forensics evaluations are documented in comprehensive Expert Reports and supported by certified and experienced Expert Witnesses that can deliver clear testimony in either civil or criminal court proceedings.
+The findings of all mobile telephone forensics examinations are conducted in compliance with Association of Chief Police Officers (ACPO) guidelines.
+We are actively implementing the ‘General Quality Management System’ (GQMS) that has been developed by industry experts and endorsed by the Chartered Society of Forensic Sciences.
+This will support compliance with ISO 17025 and practice recommendations from the Home Office Forensic Science Regulator The results of mobile telephone forensics evaluations are documented in comprehensive Expert Reports and supported by certified and experienced Expert Witnesses that can deliver clear testimony in either civil or criminal court proceedings.